 AFH's permanent housing programs offer men, women and children the opportunity to move off the streets and in to a stable living environment.
 With approximately 1 out of every 12 homeless persons diagnosed with HIV* many of these individuals and families would continue to cycle through emergency services, hospital care, and live an impoverished life.
 With our services, all of them are able to obtain the health, skills, and financial stability to live independently.

-We operate six permanent housing units to those living with HIV/AIDS.
+We operate five permanent housing units to those living with HIV/AIDS.

 Housing the chronically homeless adults living with HIV/AIDS and with permanent disabilities in order to increase stability and self-sufficiency